dawud1414/webparser/README.md

-INST 326 Project 8-Job Finder
+Project 8 - Job Finder

-Professor Gabriel Cruz

-Group members: Arifun Nabi, David Mejias, Keyun Liu
+Group members: David Mejias, Arifun Nabi, Keyun Liu

 Project Instruction:

-This project's function it to scrape the data about job title of user's selection from Indeed website.
-We pre-entered Data Scientist for testing.
-It can be changed in "if __name__ "function.
+This project's function is to scrape data from indeed.
-·It will scrap the related jot title, the company name, the data of published, salary, and address,etc.
+·It will scrape the job title, company name, date published, salary, address, and a brief description.
-·Then the data will be extract as a csv file.
+·Then the data will be extracted as a csv file.
-·Finally the csv file will be send to email.
-The feature is set to send a email to the email filled itself.
-In the demo we used a new created gmail for testing.
+·Finally the csv file will be sent to an email we created.

 Before you run the code:
 You will need to install following modules